alongubkin/phonertc/README.md

 WebRTC for Cordova apps!

-### iOS binary file!!!
+### iOS binary file!
-The binary file for ios must be downloaded separately from [googleDrive](https://drive.google.com/file/d/0B7wZxt3Z7oEpUzBzUnF6UkhVLWM/view?usp=sharing) and put in the libs/ios folder.
+Binary file has been striped and is now included.

 ### Features